junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 ### (fast-forward)

+> (1991 is turning point John turns from Matt Cohen version to Jeffery Dean Morgan version)
+>
 > **1992 (Dean 13y, Sam 9y)**: Sam has imaginary friend Sully, Dean/John hunt without Sam, Dean promise will talk to John about letting Sam join hunt (Dean ask Cat to be with Sam)
 >
 > **1992.6.21 (Dean 13y, Sam 9y):** Sammy was afraid of the thing in the closet, John gave him a .45 and told him to shoot it the next time he